MeSafal/project_showcase/CMS_routes/README.md

 3. **Controller Methods:**
    - CRUD operations use consistent method names
    - Custom actions can be added as needed

-### Note for adminResource

-The custom routes will create the route with the same name as provided in the second argument.

-- Example: **Index 1**
-  The controller method name and the route target the same method in the controller for simplicity.

 > Happy Coding 🙂🙂🙂
 > Contact me if you have any queries.